 There are two ways you can get social links: adding your clients’ websites on their social media profiles and adding links to relevant pages when posting on different social media channels.
 Building links with social media help drive traffic to your clients’ websites and promote better engagement with their target audience.

 14. Chamber of Commerce Links

 Clients running a brick-and-mortar store or a small local business can benefit greatly with links coming from their local chamber of commerce.
 These links help them establish their presence for local keywords in Google’s Local Snack Pack.
-These links are often part of the citation building for local SEO solutions.
+These links are often part of the citation building for local SEO strategies.

 What Links Should You Avoid?

 There came a time when SEO professionals were simply building links just for the sake of having them.
 But, remember the Google Penguin update?
 This algorithm update changed the game when it comes to link building, as Google started penalizing websites that were aggressively building low-quality links.
 This shifted the focus to creating more high-quality links that are relevant to the website they’re pointing to.